Optical control of an atomic inner-shell x-ray laser: Abstract

 \section{Abstract}

 \Xray~free-electron lasers have had an enormous impact on \xray~science by achieving femtosecond pulses with unprecedented intensities.
-However, present-day facilities have a number of shortcomings, namely, their radiation has a chaotic pulse profile and short coherence times.
-We put forward a scheme for a neon-based atomic inner-shell \xray~laser~(XRL) which produces temporally and spatially coherent, sub-femtosecond pulses that are controlled by and synchronized to an optical laser with femtosecond precision.
+However, present-day facilities operating by the self-amplified spontaneous emission~(SASE) principle have a number of shortcomings, namely, their radiation has a chaotic pulse profile and short coherence times.
+We put forward a scheme for a neon-based atomic inner-shell \xray~laser~(XRL) which produces temporally and spatially coherent subfemtosecond pulses that are controlled by and synchronized to an optical laser with femtosecond precision.
 We envision that such an XRL will allow for numerous applications such as nuclear quantum optics and the study of ultrafast quantum dynamics of atoms, molecules, and condensed matter.